.avif)

 - Gain clarity on where to invest your resources.
 A high growth rate with a low profit margin might lead you to focus on operational efficiency.
 Conversely, a healthy profit margin with slow growth might encourage you to invest more in sales and marketing.

-What does it mean if you pass the rule of 40?
+What does it mean if you pass the Rule of 40?

 A mark of financial health